-A three-position switch, located on the console switch panel marked "NAV/ANC" (See below) controls the navigation and anchor lighting.
-In the "Navigation Lights" position the port (red), starboard (green) and 360° all around lights will illuminate.
+A three-position switch, located on the console (See below) controls the navigation and anchor lighting.
+In the "NAV" position the port (red), starboard (green) and 360° all around lights will illuminate.
 These lights let other vessels know the approximate size and direction of travel of your boat, depending on which lights they can see.
-In the "Anchor Lights" position, the white, 360° light will illuminate, showing other boaters your location while at anchor.
+In the "ANCH" position, the white, 360° light will illuminate, showing other boaters your location while at anchor.